Azure-Samples/azure-python-labs/01-azure-functions-python-vscode/README.md

     - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
     - [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

-## Create an Azure Functions app and a new function
+## Create a local Azure Functions app and a new function

 Azure Functions allows you to build and deploy your code as functions, without worrying about managing servers and other infrastructure.
 Your functions are triggered by events such as: items added on a queue, a document updated in a database, or an HTTP request.